Tasking

 Simple task

-Tasks are declared using the keyword task
+Tasks are declared using the keyword task.
+The task implementation

-is specified in a task body
+is specified in a task body block.
+For example:

-Here, we're declaring and implementing the task T
+Here, we're declaring and implementing the task T. As soon as the main

-starts automatically — it's not necessary
+application starts, task T starts automatically — it's not necessary

 to manually start this task.
 By running the application above, we can see

-that both calls to Put_Line
+that both calls to Put_Line are performed.

 Note that: